MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-templates.md

 1. From your **assessment templates** page, select the template you want to modify, which will bring up its details page.
 2. Select **Export to Excel**.
 An Excel file with all your template data will download.
 Save the file to your local machine.
-3. Make your template changes by modifying the Excel file according to the [modification instructions listed below](#formatting-your-excel-file-to-modify-a-template).
+3. Make your template changes by modifying the Excel file according to the [modification instructions below](#formatting-your-excel-file-to-modify-a-template).
 4. When you're done making changes to your Excel file, save the file.
 5. At your template’s details page, select **Modify template** to initiate the modification wizard.
 6. At the **Upload file** screen, select **Browse** to find and upload your Excel file.
 7. If there are no problems with your file, the next screen shows the name of the file uploaded.
 Select **Next** to continue (if you need to change the file, select **Upload a different file**).
     - If there’s a problem with your file, an error message at the top explains what’s wrong.
-You’ll need to fix and re-upload your file.
+You’ll need to fix your file and upload it again.
 Errors will result if your spreadsheet is formatted improperly, or if there’s invalid information in certain fields.

 8. The **Review and finish** screen shows the number of improvement actions and controls and the maximum score for the template.
 When ready to approve, select **Next**.
 9. The last screen confirms that the template has been modified.
 Select **Done** to exit the wizard.